The Pool at Disney’s Port Orleans French Quarter (Doubloon Lagoon)

 Water Slide at Port Orleans French Quarter

-Port Orleans French Quarter has a waterslide at the pool.
+Port Orleans French Quarter has a sea serpent slide at the pool.
 This area comprises the serpent’s head and tongue protruding to form a slide.

-King Triton reigns supreme over the sea serpent, whose name is Scales.
+King Neptune reigns supreme over the sea serpent, whose name is Scales.
 The slide is a total of 51′ long.

 Related: Disney Resorts with Water Slides